Skip to main content

 Create a game plan

-If possible, before the absence set aside time to speak with your friend about how they are feeling, as well as what could be helpful for them during or after the absence.
+If possible, and before the absence, set aside time to speak with your loved one about how they are feeling, as well as what could be helpful for them during or after the absence.
+During this conversation, ask if they have their Family Care Plan (FCP) Declaration (Form DND 2886) filled out and if they have set up any emergency plans.

 Help map out their support system

-Discuss who else can help support your friend during the absence, and what role each of you can play.
-For example, discuss their Family Care Plan and see if you need to be listed.
+Discuss who else can help support your loved one during the absence, and what role each of you can play.
+For example, see if you need to be listed on their emergency plan as contact person.

 Plan for communication

-If your friend is the CAF Member, discuss how you can stay in touch with them, explore what options are possible (Zoom, FaceTime, email, etc.), and how often they’d like to be in touch.
-If your friend is the one at home, see if they want to set up a regular time to chat or meet for a walk.
+If your family member or friend is the CAF member or Deployment Support Staff member, discuss how you can stay in touch with them, how often and explore what options are possible (video chat, messages, email, etc.).
+If your family member or friend is the one at home, see if they want to set up a regular time to chat or meet for a walk.

 Share little and big moments